kyma-project/istio/docs/user/00-50-network-policies.md

             networking.kyma-project.io/from-ingressgateway: allowed
     ```

-3. Enable egress traffic from your workloads to `istio-egressgateway`
+3. Enable egress traffic from your workloads to `istio-egressgateway`.

     In case you have `egressgateway` enabled and want to allow traffic from your workloads to `egressgateway`, add this label to the Pods: `networking.kyma-project.io/to-egressgateway: allowed`.